nathaneastwood/fablore/src/languages/okana.md

-# Imperial Language
+# Okana

+Okana is cross-cultural, written in both Volcor and Misteria.

-<div data-glyph-alphabet="imperial"></div>
+<div data-glyph-alphabet="okana"></div>

-My thanks go to [Mara Faris](https://bsky.app/profile/blackwingstudio.ascent-gaming.com), who assembled the Imperial alphabet chart for this site from card art.
-Every glyph above has been traced from that chart into a typeface — type into the box below and read your own words in Imperial.
+My thanks go to [Mara Faris](https://bsky.app/profile/blackwingstudio.ascent-gaming.com), who assembled the Okana alphabet chart for this site from card art.
+Every glyph above has been traced from that chart into a typeface — type into the box below and read your own words in Okana.

-<div data-glyph-tool="imperial"></div>
+<div data-glyph-tool="okana"></div>

 No glyph for **Q** or **X** has ever appeared in published card art, so those are the two letters that cannot be written; they render as empty runes above.

-Nor has any Imperial text ever shown a punctuation mark or a numeral, so the typeface will write letters and spaces alone.
+Nor has any Okana text ever shown a punctuation mark or a numeral, so the typeface will write letters and spaces alone.

-Imperial is not always written left to right.
+Okana is not always written left to right.
 The Proclamation of Requisition below reads right to left, and the banners in Spectral Procession run top to bottom in columns — hence the direction buttons on the translator.

 Some examples of the language can be seen below.